 Carole Berger: Carole grew up in a musical household, and the enjoyment of high school band led to studies at the University of Calgary, where she earned a Bachelor of Music degree.
 A chance encounter with Traditional Irish music, some 20 years ago, and then classes in Scottish Country dancing progressed to her combining both interests-playing with various groups for Scottish, Irish and Contra dance events in the Vancouver area.
 Carole has honed her skills at Traditional music workshops in Boston, Goderich, Vancouver and Washington State.
 You might catch her playing a few tunes on the button accordion, when she performs weekly at the Irish Heather in Gastown.

 Lukasz Wieczorek: Lukasz started playing violin at the age of 8, studying classical music,and eventually receiving his ARCT in Violin Performance.
 Musical highlights include travelling with the West Coast Fiddlers to Scotland in 2008, and playing in the International Youth Symphony Orchestra in Bremen, Germany in 2010.
 Lukasz is currently the viola section leader of the Fraser Valley Symphony Orchestra, and also plays in pit orchestras for local musical theatre productions.

-June Robinson (Chair), Janet Yonge, Barb Currie, Gordon Robinson, Pat Warman, Anita Mathur, Kathy Grant, Lori Morrison
+Committee Members: Kathryn Knowles (Chair), Barb Currie, Gordon Robinson, Pat Warman, Susan Fraser, Lori Morrison